s-r-e-e-r-a-j/WebSift/README.md

 - Automatically checks and installs missing dependencies (curl, grep, wget).
 - Compatible with **Termux** and **Linux distributions**

+## Legal Disclaimer
+This tool is intended for legal and ethical use only.
+The user is solely responsible for ensuring compliance with local laws and regulations.
+WebSift developers are not liable for misuse or unauthorized activities conducted using this tool.
 ## Installation
 1. **Clone the Repository**
 ```bash